This post contains affiliate links.

 When some of the leaves at the top of a mint plant look burnt or scorched, the best way to save the plant is to move it to a spot where it is exposed to less direct sun, although it should still get some.
 Cut the affected stems and leaves off the plant to promote new, healthy growth.

 When you cut stems from your mint, is it best to use clean, sharp pruning shears to avoid damaging the plant and reduce the risk of pests and diseases attacking it.
-I use these (link to Amazon) and I am very happy with them.

 6. Mold or Mildew on Mint Plants or Soil (What to Do)